alex-vv/clj/README.md

 * Run with Java

 ```
-$ java -jar clj-2.0.0-M1-standalone.jar username [password] [journal]
+$ java -jar clj-2.0.0-M1-standalone.jar username [journal] [-p]
 ```

 **Parameters:**

 `username` - LiveJournal user name which is also a journal name which will be downloaded unless a separate journal is specified in `journal` parameter.

-`password` - LiveJournal user password.
-Optional, if not set then only the public entries will be downloaded.

 `journal` - Allows to specify a separate journal to download.
 Optional, if not set will fetch user's own journal.

+`-p` - Ask for LiveJournal user password.
+Optional, if not set then only the public entries will be downloaded.
+It is also possible to provide a password with `CLJ_PASSWORD` environmental variable.

 ## Alternative way